mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 `capabilities` property attached to the constructor function of each widget.
 When the user chooses a desired widget to be rendered, the TangoJS Panel application displays a dynamic form where the user can specify HTML attributes for this widget.
-This is done with the help of the `attributes` property of widget's constructor.
+This is done with the help of the `attributes` property of the widget's constructor.
-The example code responsible for setting these properties on TangoJS Trend widget is shown in [@Lst:03-tangojs-widget-props].
-TangoJS Panel application can access these values using `window.tangojs.web.components['tangojs-trend'].capabilities` and `window.tangojs.web.components['tangojs-trend'].attributes`.
+An example code responsible for setting these properties on TangoJS Trend widget is shown in [@Lst:03-tangojs-widget-props].
+The TangoJS Panel application can access these values using `window.tangojs.web.components['tangojs-trend'].capabilities` and `window.tangojs.web.components['tangojs-trend'].attributes`.